-Michelle Anspaugh is a member of both the EMDRGKC Steering Committee and the Heartland Trauma Recovery Network Steering Committee.
+Michelle Anspaugh is a member of the EMDRGKC Steering Committee and a Co-Coordinator of the Heartland KS Trauma Recovery Network.
 Susan is a Co-Coordinator and Steering Committee member for EMDRGKC.
 Michelle and Susan are both EMDRIA Certified Therapists practicing in the Kansas City area.

 CE credits provided by